nicomazz/L41-Advanced_Operating_systems/lab/2-3/notes.md

 - [ ] update vm_fault.png with the new corrected one, and do the trials 10 times!
 - [ ] graph for time in vm_fault
 - [ ] measure time spent in vm faults
+- [ ] verify when to use vtimestamp and when to use the normal one
+- [ ] check if there is difference between the data gathered by dtrace and the one form the benchmark output
+- [ ] time spend in vm faults
+- [ ] update overall graph

 ### pmc things
 - [x] write what pmc are in methodology